-Aspose.Total for C++ file format automation libraries allows C++ developer to convert PS to RTF in two simple steps.
-Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API Aspose.Words for C++ , you can export DOC to RTF.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to RTF in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert PS file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to RTF.

 C++ API to Render PS to RTF